 Stanford University – School of Medicine

-With online workshops, conferences, and courses, neurologists can complete their CME requirements through the Stanford University School of Medicine Center for Continuing Medical Education.
-In addition to neurology and neurosurgery, this department offers courses in almost every type of medicine as well as allied health professions.
+Neurologists can complete their CME requirements through the Stanford University School of Medicine Center for Continuing Medical Education through online workshops, conferences, and courses.
+In addition to neurology and neurosurgery, this department offers courses in almost every type of medicine and allied health professions.

 In total, they have over 580 activities, nearly 70,000 participating physicians, and over 50,000 other learners.
 There is even a physician leadership certificate program for doctors who are looking to move into executive positions.